Robert Pressley: Recent years

 At the end of 2001, Pressley was released from Jasper, and he tackled a new venture, the Craftsman Truck Series.
 He signed with Bobby Hamilton Racing and won his Truck Series debut at Daytona International Speedway.
 He also ran the season opening Daytona 500 in Cup for what was the last race for Melling Racing, finishing 22nd.
-In 2003, Pressley moved to HT Motorsports in the Trucks, finishing 12th in points.
-He returned to the Busch Series to drive the 47 again for ST Motorsports, finishing in the top-ten twice, before moving back to the trucks with HT in 2005, finishing 20th in the standings.
+In 2003, Pressley moved to HT Motorsports in the Trucks, finishing twelfth in points.
+He returned to the Busch Series to drive the 47 again for ST Motorsports, finishing in the top-ten twice, before moving back to the trucks with HT in 2005, finishing twentieth in the standings.

 His son Coleman Pressley won the 2010 UARA-Stars championship and raced sporadically in NASCAR.
 He currently serves as Joey Logano's spotter.
 His nephew Caleb Pressley is a blogger and podcaster for Barstool Sports.

-Pressley served as promoter at the Kingsport (TN) Speedway from 2011-2014, moving the track to NASCAR Whelen All-American Series-sanctioned status beginning with his first season.
+Pressley served as promoter at the Kingsport Speedway in Kingsport, Tennessee from 2011-2014, moving the track to NASCAR Whelen All-American Series-sanctioned status beginning with his first season.
 Pressley also owns a restaurant in the Asheville, North Carolina area called Celebrity's Hot Dogs.

-In 2016, Pressley was elected as a county commissioner in Buncombe County, North Carolina.
+In 2016, Pressley was elected as a county commissioner in Buncombe County, North Carolina, which he held until 2022.